dmclachlan/dmclachlan.github.io/index.md

 # Hello World

-This page was authored in markdown
+This page was authored in Markdown

 This is a link to [testpage](testpage.md)